Requisitos-de-Software/2025.1-Grupo01/docs/Verificações/Entrega 1/Verificação-Nossogrupo/Home.md

 Verificar a home do projeto.

 ## Metodologia
 A metodologia abordada é a de checklist.
-Previamente foi elaborada uma checklist.

 ## Checklist Cronograma
 A tabela 1 descreve a checklist relativa a home do projeto.